msfrt/SR-Libraries/StateCAN/README.md

 ## How to assign a value to the signal

 This is really simple.
 For real values, you can simply use the `=` operator.
-Like, if I had a signal named `my_cignal`, and I wanted the new value to be 420.69, I would write `my_signal = 420.69`.
+Like, if I had a signal named `my_signal`, and I wanted the new value to be 420.69, I would write `my_signal = 420.69`.
 However, this is not how you should assign values to the signals that are read off of the CAN bus.
 For that, you should use the `set_can_value` member function, which is listed below

 ## Member Functions